iambrunoromano/MusicStore/MusicStore/README.md

 The **SoldProducts** (MYSQL:`soldprod`) table tracks how many items have been sold: it allowed me to present an home page of "most sold" goods.
 Each row of SoldProducts references to a product ID via foreign key constraint, to a producer ID via foreign key constraint and saves the number of sold units.

+The **Cart** (MYSQL:`cart_bean`) table keeps track of the items added to cart by single users.
+I decided to track this via database to avoid leaving such data on the frontend and lose them when starting each new session.
+This table contains rows that CONTINUE...
 # Stored Procedures
 # Data